jessbarnes/jessbarnes/README.md

 ### :sparkles::sparkles: Hey, I'm Jess! :sparkles::sparkles:

-:crescent_moon: My current focus is Javascript<br />
+:crescent_moon: Currently focused on React projects (2+ years of experience)<br />
+:crescent_moon: Self sufficient in frontend, gaining confidence in backend, and exploring AWS Lambda <br />
+:crescent_moon: I'm an artist of many mediums including pencil, paint, digital, and crochet<br />
-:crescent_moon: I use my art backround to sketch out and organize ideas<br />
+:crescent_moon: I love to stay organized by using Notion, Github Projects, and draw.io<br />
-:crescent_moon: I'm a runner, roller skater, cook, reader, gamer, and artist<br />
+:crescent_moon: A few of my indie project inspirations are Stardew Valley, Zomboid, and Renshuu<br />